-Rebecca Nicolas, EdD, is an administrator at Fern Creek High School in Kentucky.
+Rebecca Nicolas, EdD, is the principal of Fern Creek High School in Louisville, Kentucky.
 Her work is focused on the implementation of the PLC process and the integration of collaborative teams.

 Dr. Nicolas has presented her work on the implementation of the PLC process at regional, state, and national conferences, including Advanced Placement, Southern Regional Education Board, and the Council on Education, as well as a presentation to the US secretary of education on best practices of an urban turnaround school.

 Dr. Nicolas earned a bachelor’s degree in English from Centre College in Danville, Kentucky; a master’s degree in English from Wake Forest University in Winston-Salem, North Carolina; and an EdD in educational leadership from Spalding University in Louisville, Kentucky.